chaimedes/demonstrative-websockets/README.md

-# A Very Basic WebSockets Server (Ruby)
+# Minimal WebSockets Server
 *Derived from [https://blog.pusher.com/websockets-from-scratch/](https://blog.pusher.com/websockets-from-scratch/)*

-This code implements an extremely minimal WebSockets server, along with a browser client which can be used to connect to and test the server.
+This code implements an extremely minimal WebSockets server in Ruby, along with a browser client which can be used to connect to and test the server.

 ![Demonstration of websocket implementation](http://mberlove.com/media/ws.gif)